 How To Make Your Blog Post Images SEO Friendly.

 1. Give Your Image A SEO Friendly Name

-According to the pro bloggers, You should rename any image you intend uploading to your blog post with a name that you wish the image to rank for (it should correlate with the idea behind your post).
-Choosing a keyword-rich name for your image, will make it easy for search engines to rank it higher.
+You should always rename any image you intend uploading to your blog post.
+Give it a name that you wish the image to rank for (it should correlate with the idea behind your post).
+Choosing a keyword-rich name for your image, will make it easier for search engines to know what it is about.

 Here is a great way to name an image before adding it to your blog post: